Kluivert tells Koora: "The Netherlands will reach the World Cup quarter-finals," and he believes this side is the strongest contender for the title | Goal.com Kenya

 Read also:

 When asked about the Netherlands' World Cup prospects, Kluivert told Koora, "The Dutch national team is very strong right now.
-According to the FIFA rankings, they are in the top six, and with the quality of players and their clubs, I expect them to reach the quarter-finals if everything goes well."
+According to the FIFA rankings, they are in the top six, but when I look at the players and the clubs they represent, I believe they have the potential to reach the quarter-finals if everything goes well."

 Read also: